DataBiosphere/toil/docs/gettingStarted/quickStart.rst

 When using the single-machine batch system (the default), the worker processes will be running on the same machine as the leader process.
-With full-fledged batch systems like Mesos the worker processes will typically be started on separate machines.
+With full-fledged batch systems like Kubernetes the worker processes will typically be started on separate machines.
 The boilerplate ensures that the pipeline is only started once---on the leader---but not when its job functions are imported and executed on the individual workers.